Obwoya/vehica-1/README.md

-gatsby site powered by react
+Gatsby Site Powered by React